Configuring Vaults¶

 value_field: "login"

 Bitwarden Cloud: use https://api.bitwarden.com/ciphers as the endpoint.
-The OAuth token endpoint defaults to https://identity.bitwarden.com/connect/token when the API host is detected.
+The OAuth token endpoint defaults to https://identity.bitwarden.com/connect/token.

 Connection Options¶